Sunt-ing/database-system-readings/README.md

 For each paper digest, I will try to answer the following questions:
 - What problem does the paper solve?
 Is it important?
 - How does it solve the problem?
-- How does their approach differ from previous ones?
+- How does their approaches differ from previous ones?
 Are they adequately discussed in the reading?
-- How does this work relate to other research?
 - What could be improved?
 - Anything interesting about it?